marafathussain/ML_book_easy/chapters/chapter2.md

 Two technical replicates of the same sample should be highly correlated.
 If not, there's a technical problem!

 **Moderate positive correlation (r=0.6):**
 Genes in the same pathway often show moderate correlation.
-They're co-regulated but also have independent regulation.
+They are co-regulated but also have independent regulation.

 **Negative correlation (r=-0.7):**
 Tumor suppressor and oncogene might show negative correlation.
 When one is up, the other tends to be down.